Why should I choose the CMA designation?

 1) Decide your study method: self study or instructor led.

-Many choose to self study for the exam, but it is certainly not the ideal study method for everyone.
-The average pass rate for those who opt for self study is only 35%.
+Many choose to self-study for the exam, but it is certainly not the ideal study method for everyone.
+The average pass rate for those who opt for self-study is only 45%.
 To succeed with this method of study, you must be highly motivated, organized, and disciplined.
-If this describes you, I recommend the CMA Bootcamp, a self study mastery course complete with thousands of retired test questions and adaptive learning technology to help you strengthen your weaknesses and crush the CMA exam on your first try.
+If this describes you, I recommend the CMA Bootcamp, a self-study mastery course with thousands of retired test questions and adaptive learning technology to help you strengthen your weaknesses and crush the CMA exam on your first try.

 If you find yourself lacking the self-discipline needed to stay on top of a self-study program, no need to worry!
 You’re likely to thrive in an instructor led environment where you are held accountable for your studies and have access to an expert who can help you personally with any area you are struggling in.
 Having undergone the CMA exam study process myself, I understand the benefits of both live class and self-study, which is why I created the CMA Exam Academy.
 This program combines the best of both worlds; teacher instruction, thousands of practice questions, audio, video, exam formula guides and explanations, study hacks, weekly accountability, coaching and more.
-The candidate pass rate in the Academy is more than double the average pass rate of 35%.
+The candidate pass rate in the Academy is 72%, while the global average pass rate is 45%.